-I also have an up to date Disclosure and Barring Service check (formerly known as Criminal Records Bureau Check) clearance, which I am always happy to show parents/guardians.
+I have an up to date Disclosure and Barring Service check (formerly known as Criminal Records Bureau Check) clearance, which I am always happy to show parents/guardians.

 I prefer working in a non- directive way, where the child leads the process and decides on the therapeutic medium/s.
 So, for instance, some older children may prefer talking therapy whilst younger children may prefer play or creative therapy.

-Others may want to use a combination of therapies where drawing, painting, music, writing, or drama alongside the sand tray or talking to express and make sense of the feelings and thoughts they have.
+Others may want to use a combination of therapies where drawing, painting, music, writing, or drama alongside the sand tray or talking is used to express and make sense of the feelings and thoughts they have.
 The important thing here is that the child chooses.

-Many parents/guardians can quite understandably feel quite concerned about what might happen in therapy, so these sessions also allow for time to answer any questions the parents might have around the therapy process, as well as those around safeguarding, child protection and confidentiality.
+Many parents/guardians can quite understandably feel quite concerned about what might happen in therapy, so these sessions also allow for time to answer any questions parents might have around the therapy process, as well as those around safeguarding, child protection and confidentiality.

 Meetings with parents/guardians during their child's therapy.